 The contest promotes innovative scholarship on Cold War subjects.

 Any aspect of the Cold War (1945-1991) era is eligible, including papers on military strategy, plans, and operations; the relationship between the armed forces and society; international security affairs; Cold War alliances; and the connections between Cold War military history and contemporary geopolitical challenges.
 The essay may embrace a U.S. or global focus.

 Prizes: First prize will earn a plaque and a cash award of $2,000; second prize, $1,000 and a plaque; and third prize, $500 and a plaque.

-Procedures: Entries should be sent electronically to the Adams Center at Virginia Military Institute by Friday, November 10, 2017.
-Please make your submission as Microsoft Word document and limit your entry to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
+Procedures: Writers should send their entry electronically to the Adams Center at the Virginia Military Institute by Friday, November 15, 2019.
+Please make your submission as a MS Word document and limit your essay to a maximum of 7,500 words (minimum 4,000 words) of double-spaced text, exclusive of documentation and bibliography.
 A panel of judges will examine all papers; the Adams Center director will announce the winners in December 2022.
-The first-prize winning essay will appear in The Journal of Military History will consider prize-winning essays for publication.
-In addition, the Adams Center would like to post the best papers, with the permission of the author, on its website.
+The first-prize winning essay will appear in The Journal of Military History.

 Submissions to: firstname.lastname@example.org

 Dr. M. Houston Johnson V